 Don't: Expect to see any changes immediately

 Don't fret if you've made strides toward fixing your credit and haven't yet seen an increase in your score.
-Creditors will only report to the credit reporting agencies on a periodic basis, usually once a month.
-It may take upward of 30 days or more for your account to be updated and your score to improve.
+Creditors will only report to the credit reporting agencies periodically, usually once a month.
+It may take up to 30 days or more for your account to be updated and your score to improve.